FAQs

 Drawings, visual diary, research about artists (photographers, painters, sculptors, filmmakers, etc), collages, assemblages, found objects, a list of interests you have or clubs that you might be involved in.
 This list could go on forever and might never list the right thing for every applicant.

-As educators who are passionate about our work, we will never achieve our goals if we have groups of students who are not prepared to work.
+As educators who are passionate about our work, we will never achieve our goals if we have groups of learners who are not prepared to work.
 So again, we want students who are interesting, engaged and committed.
-Skills can be taught once we have the students with the right attitude.
+Skills can be taught once we have the learners with the right attitude.

 Am I eligible for a BTEI course?